 COVID-19 Fraud Update

 As of 4th April 2020, more than 500 COVID-19 related scams and over 2000 phishing attempts by criminals seeking to exploit fears over the pandemic have been reported to UK investigators.
 It’s sad that the majority of these are targeted at elderly people who are self-isolating.
-The types of scams experienced are listed below:

 - Online shopping scams where face masks, sanitiser, supplements, PPE and vaccine test kits have been ordered and not delivered or they turn out to be counterfeit and therefore possibly dangerous goods.
 It’s good to see that Amazon have taken steps to remove over one million products (worldwide) that are either priced unfairly or made false claims.